Jmainguy/bak/README.md

 ```
 usage: bak [-h] [-a APPEND] [-d] [-f] Source

-Backup a file, defaults to same path and .bak. overwrites backup if exists
+Backup a file, defaults to same path and .bak

 positional arguments:
   Source                file to backup